-The third element in a Level 1 probabilistic risk assessment (PRA) consists of data analysis, human reliability analysis (HRA), and the quantification and generation of results (refer to Figure 1.3).
-The objectives of the HRA task are to identify, analyze, and quantify human failure events (HFEs).
+The objectives of the human reliability analysis (HRA) task are to identify, analyze, and quantify human failure events (HFEs), the PRA event tree/fault tree model basic events involving human actions.
 These overall objectives can be clarified by considering two distinct cases:

 - 1. Pre-Initiating Event HFEs.
-This task is to quantify pre-initiating event HFEs that were identified during the Systems Analysis task. - 2.
+This task is to quantify pre-initiating event HFEs. - 2.
 Post-Initiating Event HFEs.
 Many postinitiating event errors of omission will have been identified during the Event Sequence Modeling and Systems Analysis tasks.
-This task must extend that list and perform the following activities:

-- Identify the context associated with each identified HFE, - Quantify the chance of each HFE, i.e., the probability of the HFE given the defined context, - Identify and quantify the probability of human recovery for significant sequences, mindful of the dependent effects of unexpected plant conditions and unfavorable human performance conditions, i.e., the context for the human action.
+This task must extend that list and perform the following activities: - Identify the specific unsafe acts (UAs) and context associated with each identified HFE, - Quantify the chance of each HFE, i.e., the probability of the HFE given the defined context, - Identify and quantify the probability of human recovery for significant sequences, mindful of the dependent effects of unexpected plant conditions and unfavorable human performance conditions, i.e., the context for the human action.